Controls

 Color

 Color space: Select the desired color space for the display.
-The setting options in the color dialogs are adjusted based on this setting.
+The setting options in the color dialogs will be adjusted based on this setting.

-The default setting for the color space, which is used for new documents, can be set in the administration.
+The default setting for the color space, which is used for new documents, can be defined in the administration.

-Grayscale only: By activating grayscale in the document, all elements except imported PDF files are converted.
+Grayscale only: By activating the grayscale in the document, all elements except for imported PDF files will be converted.
 This also applies to uploaded objects and elements from galleries.

-If there are still color elements or color images in the motif when calling up a motif in grayscale mode, these elements are displayed in grayscale.
-The conversion only occurs for screen display.
-The color information remains internally and can be evaluated when switching back to color mode.
+If color elements or color images are present in a motif when calling it in grayscale mode, these elements will be displayed in grayscale.
+The conversion only occurs for the screen display.
+The color information remains internally and can be evaluated when switched back to color mode.

-This setting also applies to PDF generation (except for overflow display) and converts all color elements and color images to grayscale.
+The setting also applies to PDF generation (with the exception of overflow display) and converts all color elements and color images to grayscale.
 Limitation: PDF graphics cannot be converted to grayscale by Stylo during PDF output.

 Indents